 Excerpt from Chapter 18, The Aerial Queen

 Sequah was a quack doctor who arrived in Auckland, New Zealand in 1894.
-Dressed like an American Indian, he hired a vacant lot on the corner of Queen and Customs Street to set up his business.
+Dressed like a Native American, he hired a vacant lot on the corner of Queen and Customs Street to set up his business.
 With a brass band, gilded wagon and his slick patter, witnesses described it as “an event equal to that of any circus.”

 Sequah’s show finished with his sales pitch, cajoling the large crowd that had gathered to buy his remedies for half a crown, always ensuring people would return as supply never quite met the demand.
 Sequah’s Prairie Flower Mixture included “the Cure” for indigestion and liver troubles, and “the Relief” for dysentery and internal pains.